12,000 grads of the Ultimate Military Credit Cards Course already know why

 Here is the optimal order to apply for credit cards if you are in the military:

-- Beginner's credit card from Navy Federal for 12 months to establish credit history
+1. Start with a beginner's credit card from Navy Federal or USAA for 12 months to establish credit history

-- Chase Freedom Flex℠ Credit Card or Chase Freedom Unlimited® Credit Card (best cash back credit cards for military)
+2. Now establish a good relationship with Chase bank, open a Chase Freedom Flex℠ Credit Card or Chase Freedom Unlimited® Credit Card

-- Pick 3 more Chase cards: IHG, Hyatt, United Quest℠ Card, United Club℠ Infinite Card, Southwest Cards, Chase Freedom Flex, or Chase Freedom Unlimited® Credit Card or another best Chase credit cards for military
+4. Pick 3 more Chase cards: IHG hotel card, Hyatt hotel card, United Quest℠ Card, United Club℠ Infinite Card, Southwest Airlines Credit Cards, Chase Freedom Flex, or Chase Freedom Unlimited® Credit Card or another best Chase credit cards for military

-- American Express Green Card, possible to upgrade to another Amex Platinum
+8. Hilton Honors American Express Card, upgrade to another Amex Hilton Aspire after one year

 Chase generously interprets the Military Lending Act (MLA) and Servicemembers Civil Relief Act (SCRA) laws and offer fee waivers on most of their cards.

-You can read more details on American Express benefits here.
+You can read more details on American Express protections here.

 Chase waives annual fees for military members and spouses on all of their personal cards opened after 20 September 2017.